nhoefflin/SOCAnalyst/README.md

 ### Alerts
-- I designed the following alerts to assist VSI with quickly identifying specific information:
+- I designed the following alerts to notify VSI of suspicious activity:

+#### Failed Windows Activity
+- Determine an appropriate baseline and threshold for hourly level of failed Windows activity.
+Create an alert to trigger when the threshold has been reached.
+    - The average activity per hour is approximately six events.
+I set an alert to trigger after 15 or more events.

 ### Dashboards